ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 1. Create a Ballerina module in a Ballerina project.

-2. Create an object with an `init()` and `getCallerActions()` function.
+2. Create a `client` object representing the connector.

-3. Implement the `init()` function, which is called when the user instantiates an endpoint.

-4. Implement the `getCallerActions()` function, which is called when the connection must be returned.
+3. Implement public remote functions to represent actions performed on remote endpoint.

-5. Build the module and push it into a registry for usage by others.
+4. Build the module and push it into a registry for usage by others.

 ### The Twilio Connector

 You can see the source code for this example at:
+[TODO: fix twilio connector]
 1. [Single file](https://github.com/wso2-ballerina/package-twilio/blob/master/guide/twilio_sample.bal) version (easier for reading).

 2. [Multiple files](https://github.com/wso2-ballerina/package-twilio/tree/master/twilio) version (split across files following good project structure).